SurPun/AWS-Developer-Associate/Section 9: Route 53/Notes.md

 - Use cases: load balancing between regions, testing new application versions...
 - Assign a weight of 0 to a record to stop sending traffic to a resource
 - If all records have weight of 0, then all records will be returned equally

+## 96. Routing Policy - Latency

+Routing Policies — Latency-based

+- Redirect to the resource that has the least latency close to us
+- Super helpful when latency for users IS a priority
+- Latency is based on traffic between users and AWS Regions
+- Germany users may be directed to the US “if that’s the lowest latency
+- Can be associated with Health Checks (has a failover capability)